PARENT-CHILD INTERACTION THERAPY (PCIT)

 Parent-Child Interaction Therapy (PCIT) is an evidence-based treatment using very specific, step-by-step, live coached sessions with both the caregiver and the child.

 Backed by years of scientific research, PCIT helps parents build the foundation of a strong parent-child relationship as well as the structure to improve behavior in young children.
-Significant improvement has been seen in child behaviors in the home, school and childcare settings.
+Families engaging in PCIT have seen significant improvement in child behaviors in the home, school and childcare settings.
 These changes have also been noted in siblings of children participating in PCIT.

 PCIT, designed for ages 2-7, consists of two phases: The first phase creates or strengthens a positive and mutually rewarding relationship between the parent and the child.
 The parent learns to praise positive behaviors and interact positively with the child while starting to decrease the child’s non-compliant behavior.
 The second phase teaches specific and effective parenting skills for parents to use in managing their child’s behavior.
 Parents learn to use clear, positively stated, direct commands and use consistent consequences for compliant or non-compliant behavior.